tari-labs/tari-university/_posts/tari/2021-09-13-TariScript_for_dummies.md

 When TariScript is validated, the script is run against an _input stack_ provided by Bob.
 In this case, Bob must provide a single element, his public key (`P_b`), as the script input.

-Before the first instruction is executed, the stack and script look like this:
+Before the first instruction is executed, the stack[^2] and script look like this:

+[^2]: In these illustrations, the top of the stack is the left-most item.

 | Step   | 0                                           |
 |:-------|:--------------------------------------------|